joostdecock/site/pages/components/measurements/inseam.md

 ---
 permalink: /components/measurements/inseam
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The inseam measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 The Inseam is the measurement from your crotch down to the floor.